What makes a very good team leader: 5 characteristics

 Quality #5 of a great boss: Adaptability and solution orientation

-If employees suggest alternative solutions, as a great team lead you don't feel attacked by this.
-On the contrary: you are open to ideas and grateful for all suggestions from the team.
-Reacting flexibly to changes and finding creative solutions together with the – team is what you like to do best!
+As a very good team lead, you don’t feel attacked when employees suggest alternative solutions.
+On the contrary, you are open to ideas and grateful for all suggestions from the team.
+Reacting flexibly to changes and finding creative solutions together with the team - that’s what you enjoy most!

 Another quality of adaptability is that a great supervisor remains calm even in pressure situations, so that the team can concentrate on itself and its tasks even in difficult situations.